Children and Family

 There are also activities available in the Church space, for children who wish to stay in the service, that connects them with what is going on.
 We welcome older children to be involved in helping with our worship.

 Baptism, Admission to Communion, Confirmation.

-Parents are encouraged to take part in the Pilgrim Course to grow in understanding and practice of their faith.
+Parents are encouraged to grow in understanding and practice of their faith.
 Regular attendance at Sunday Worship, and interaction with fellow worshipers, also helps grow understanding and practice in our faith, and encounter with God.